OWNER & RESIDENT A-Z

 The purpose of status certificates is to allow potential buyers of condo units to have as much information as possible about their unit as well as the physical and fiscal situation of a building.
 Owners can purchase Status Certificates from Royale Grande (the standard cost is $100) or online through Conduit (for a slightly higher fee) through their website https://www.statuscertificate.com/

 There is a small storage room for the use of residents on the B2 level.
 The room is at the lower level of the garage and flooding is a (remote) possibility.
-It is kept locked and, as access can be obtained only through the Superintendent, it is not suitable for short-term storage.
+It is kept locked and, as access can be obtained only through pre-arrangement with the Superintendent during his normal working hours, it is not suitable for short-term storage.
 Large items cannot be kept in this room and space is limited.
 The room is primarily used to store bulky items such as winter tires, seasonal decorations and larger suitcases.
-The Corporation accepts no responsibility for items left there and reserves the right to limit the amount of material stored by any Unit.
+The Corporation accepts no responsibility for loss of or damage to items left there and reserves the right to limit the amount of material stored by any Unit.

 MTCC 573 employs a full-time resident Superintendent; he is on-duty during the day (9-5) on Mondays, Tuesdays, Thursdays and Fridays and for half-days on Wednesdays and alternate Saturdays and Sundays.
 He will respond to emergencies at any time if he is in the building.